Studies Says “Green Coffee is More Hydrating Than Water.” Here’s How?

-DRINKING GREEN COFFEE keeps you just as hydrated as water, according to research.
+DRINKING GREEN COFFEE keeps you just as hydration as water, according to research.

 Experts believe that flavonoids are the key ingredient in green coffee that promotes health.
 These polyphenol antioxidants are found in many foods and plants, including green coffee beans, and have been shown to help prevent cell damage.